Ingress (video game): Scholarship and reviews

 Ingress has been the subject of academic study on the relationship between regionalism and globalism, and its badge system has been used as an example in a case study of gamification.
 Erin Stark argues that the game's system of players nominating portals based on street art is in effect the players curating a sense of place and a more flexible cultural heritage.
 Spanner Spencer, writing for PocketGamer, noted that there was no casual way of playing Ingress and that it demanded dedication and teamwork.

 Ingress has been read as a gift economy in which players swap datafication of their physical location for gameplay.

 Ingress is considered to be a location-based exergame.
-Niantic offers a set of guidelines for players that warn against trespass in its Terms of Service and reinforces that the player is responsible for their own conduct while playing the game.
-Legal expert Brian Wassom regards this as an important factor in AR games reducing the legal risk they bear when directing players to go to a location.
+Niantic offers a set of guidelines for players that warn against trespassing in its Terms of Service and reinforce that players are responsible for their own conduct while playing the game.
+Legal expert Brian Wassom regards this as an important factor in AR games, reducing the legal risk they face when directing players to a location.